PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

   private NHWC tensor becomes the Concat producer output and one new post adapter reuses the proven pre-adapter permutation.
 Split axes preserve their INT32/INT64 dtype and use copy-on-write when shared.
+- Unquantized pseudo-Swish is independent from Swish-QDQ.
+Its semantic root is one `Logistic(x) * x` residual island with inverse post aliases, not a Dequantize/Quantize closure.
+Both Mul operand positions are preserved.
+- Typed permutations may be rank two or higher and INT32 or INT64.
+Static shape and dynamic signature views must match in both directions.
+Known logical/physical layouts must describe the same transition; unknown layout remains valid when tensor views prove the permutation directly.
+- Post aliases are grouped by exact consumer slot.
+A public alias becomes the representative when present.
+Multiple public aliases reject the candidate because removing them would otherwise change the output-name contract.
+- A legacy consumer of the old transposed Mul tensor is preserved by inserting one adapter immediately after Mul.
+The adapter uses the immutable pre- permutation instead of reversing a post-permutation buffer in place, so shared post constants and unrelated consumers cannot be corrupted.
+- Immutable constant sources are supported without data mutation.
+Moving Logistic and Mul to the source view is exact because Swish is elementwise;
+  runtime intermediates and adapter endpoints remain fully typed and per-tensor quantized.
 - The exporter remains the ordered orchestration owner; match/guard/rewrite decisions move to `pytorch_fast_precanonicalize_policy.py` one coherent family at a time.